aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

 [npmjs.com registry](https://skimdb.npmjs.com/registry)), and produce static
 artifacts the website is based off of.
-This pipeline is in particular responsible for extracting the `.jsii` assembly file from the npm packages, and to prefetch all information necessary to back the webiste's search and package detail pages.
+This pipeline is in particular responsible for extracting the `.jsii` assembly file from the npm packages, and to prefetch all information necessary to back the website's search and package detail pages.

 #### Back-End